 Liz Corrin was appointed Chief Financial Officer of the SFO as of 2 October 2019.
 Liz joined the Serious Fraud Office in April 2019 as Head of Corporate Services.
 Her previous post was at the Government Internal Audit Agency where she held a similar position.
 Liz has also worked at the Office of Rail and Road, Department for Transport, HM Treasury and in the private sector.
 As Head of Corporate Services, Liz performs the role of Chief Financial Officer and has the oversight of the HR, Finance, Commercial and Facilities Management teams.

 Sanjay is also an active and recognised leader of Equality, Diversity and Inclusion strategies.
-He is a member of the government sponsored Parker review on ethnicity on UK Boards and is a member of the Premier League’s Equality Standard Independent Panel.
+He is a member of the government sponsored Parker review on ethnicity on UK Boards and is Chair of Kick It Out, English footballs leading equality and inclusion charity.

 Magnus Falk has spent most of his career developing ways to exploit technology to improve business performance, first at Accenture and later at Credit Suisse, where his last role was Managing Director and Chief Information Officer for EMEA countries.
 He served as deputy Chief Technology Officer to the UK Government in 2014-15.
 More recently he has served on the boards of a bank and a data centre provider as well as being a Senior Advisor to the Financial Conduct Authority.
 He is currently a CIO advisor at Zoom.

 Emir Feisal was appointed in March 2019.
 He is a Chartered Accountant and Fraud Examiner and spent the majority of his career as Associate Managing Editor at the Sunday Times where he was responsible for the organisation’s finances.
 He has held a wide variety of board level posts, including at St Georges Hospital, the Council of the Inns Court and the Bar Tribunal Adjudication Service.

 Martin Spencer was appointed in March 2019.
 He has a background in economics, business leadership and IT consulting.
-Martin is currently Senior Vice President at NTT DATA and has held a number of leadership roles in both the UK and across Europe with KPMG Consulting and Capgemini.
+Martin has been Senior Vice President at NTT DATA and has held a number of leadership roles in both the UK and across Europe with KPMG Consulting and Capgemini.
 He was previously a Director at Detica where he consulted on international business, technology, data analytics and fraud detection.